The Hidden Environmental Cost of Travel: What Actually Helps

 Candelaria ReymundoThere is something about travel that changes you.
 Standing at the edge of a glacier, watching the sun set over a city you've never been to before, finding yourself completely lost in a forest with no signal and no plan — these moments stay with you.
 They shape the way you see the world and, often, the way you want to protect it.

 At Trouvaille, travel is in our DNA.
 It's the reason our business exists.
 But it's also given us a front-row seat to something harder to ignore: the real environmental cost of how we get from A to B. We've walked on glaciers that are visibly smaller than they were a few decades ago.
 We've watched coral bleach in reefs that were once extraordinary.
-We've seen a beach that was once unspoiled filled with plastic waste,
+We've seen a beach that was once unspoiled filled with plastic waste.

 So this isn't a post designed to make you feel guilty about loving to travel.
 It's an invitation to do it better, more intentionally, more sustainably, and in a way that leaves the places you love better than you found them.